HaxeFoundation/code-cookbook/assets/content/cookbook/Functional Programming/enum-gadt.md

 So now we can say: I want a numeric expression or a boolean one, by either saying `Expression<Float>` or `Expression<Bool>`.

-The last two constructors are particularly interesting:
+The last two constructors in the example are particularly interesting:

 - `Const` may accept a value of any type and becomes and `Expr` of that type.
 - `Equals` has a type parameter.
 This is actually not GADT specific.
-Ordinary enums may have this too, because each constructor is ultimately a function and functions may be parametrized.
+Ordinary enum constructors may have this too, because at the bottom line they are functions and may therefore be parametrized.
 In the case of `Equals` it is the type of the `Expr` being compared.
-It is arbitrary, but still must be equal for both operands.
-The result will always be boolean.
+It is arbitrary, but still must be equal for both operands and the result will always be boolean.
+This models very closely how `==` works.

 For example `1 + 1 == 2` could be written as `Equals(Sum(Const(1) + Const(1)), Const(2))` and will compile, as opposed to `Equals(Const(3.14), Const('test'))` which will fail with `String should be Float` exactly as `3.14 == 'test'`.